HollyPaden/Final_Project/Overview.md

     *Consider if threads need to be used here too*

 - Write and thoroughly comment cutadapt script --> direct outputs appropriately

+    *Update: begun and script is functional.
+Need to clarify how to call input and output from outside the script.
+Need to confirm ability to load conda env from within the script*